sethforprivacy/sethforprivacy.com/content/posts/community-drama-and-mobile-os.md

 # Introduction

 Earlier this year I explored moving from iOS to a de-Googled and hardened mobile operating system.
 I wanted to be more intentional about my data footprint and continue my privacy journey, where I ultimately settled on [CopperheadOS](https://copperhead.co/android/).

-I even [wrote a post]({{< ref "/content/posts/switching-to-copperhead-os.md" >}}) about my experiences and takeaways.
+I have since switched to CalyxOS and [written a post]({{< ref "/content/posts/switching-to-calyxos.md" >}}) about my experiences and takeaways.

-In full disclosure, I did this entirely from my own research, paid in full with Monero for the phone and the service, and wrote the blog post to help others interested in privacy and who may want to switch to a more privacy-conscious mobile operating system.
+In full disclosure, I originally chose CopperheadOS entirely from my own research, paid in full with Monero for the phone and the service, and wrote a blog post to help others interested in privacy and who may want to switch to a more privacy-conscious mobile operating system.

 # Comparing CopperheadOS, GrapheneOS, and CalyxOS